Montana-Media-Arts/340-interactive-art/modules/week-4/_posts/2004-01-01-user-input.md

 <div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/IWcSDFh1yGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-## Mouse Tracking and On Press Command
+## Simple Mouse Tracking and Click Command

-## Advanced Mouse Tracking

-This tutorial by [Nato the Talking Ball](https://www.youtube.com/c/NotoTheTalkingBall) dives into a more dynamic method of using mouse tracking using 3D objects.
+Now that we know how to use keyboard inputs, let's apply the same logic to mouse tracking and click commands.
+This tutorial will look at using mouse tracking and click commands to create an interative drawing experience.

-<div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/SJZIMGg-thY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/XzzBgInOIxc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-In this tutorial video by [noones img](https://www.youtube.com/c/noonesimg) looks at another method of using mouse tracking using instances.
+## Mouse Click and Switch

+Pushing this project further, let's use what we learned with click commands to create a color change using a switch node.
+The click command will drive the switch which does the color change.

-<div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/wM_DIPat4iY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="embed-responsive embed-responsive-16by9"><iframe width="560" height="315" src="https://www.youtube.com/embed/IWcSDFh1yGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+In the next section, we will look at more advanced tools and techniques for feedback and user input interactivity.